 A sound knowledge of science and sporting activities.
-Regular participation at a club (e.g. trampolining, golf, sailing, football will help progress).
-Understanding that the subject involves a large quantity of written work (60%).
-Expect regular homework and written examinations.
+Regular participation at a sports clubs on Island or at school.

+Understanding that the subject involves a large quantity of written / typed work / (75% coursework).
+Expect regular homework and deadlines from the start of year 10.

-All pupils are expected to act as role models for all other pupils by always having correct kit and equipment, helping at extra-curricular activities.
-Participation in all school swimming events & sports days is compulsory.
+All pupils are expected to act as role models for all other pupils by always having correct kit and equipment and attending extra-curricular activities.

-Contact: Mr F Marsden fmarsden@stjohnsschoolcyprus.com
+Contact: Mr F Marsden

+(fmarsden@stjohnsschoolcyprus.com)